20 September 2019

 It’s worth considering the physics of this.

-The Tesla Roaster Sport 2.5 has a range of 393 km and uses a 53 kWh battery.
+The Tesla Roadster Sport 2.5 has a range of 393 km and uses a 53 kWh battery.

 It takes around 20 hours to charge the Roadster Sport from a regular household 16 amp circuit.
 Other chargers, including a 35 amp and 70 amp quick charge are available and significantly reduce charging time.

-The fast-charge HPWC plug-in charging adapter requires a 16.8 kW (70 amp 240 volt) power connection.
+The fast-charge HPWC plug-in charging adapter requires a 16.8 kW (70 amp 240 volts) power connection.
 Which at roughly 80% efficiency, can recharge the battery from flat in just under 4 hours.

 Recharging the Tesla is the equivalent of running 7 two-bar radiators flat out for 4 hours.

 Standard general power outlets in Australian homes are rated at a mere 10 amps.
-To recharge a Tesla at the fast-rate, you need an electrician to run some hefty cables, install a high power wall socket (HPWC) and probably an up-grade to your grid connected electricity system (and/or solar).
+To recharge a Tesla at a fast rate, you need an electrician to run some hefty cables, install a high power wall socket (HPWC) and probably an upgrade to your grid-connected electricity system (and/or solar).

-Reducing charging time (if even possible) to 5 minutes (48 times faster) would require a power connection capable of delivering a whopping 3,360 amps at 240 volts (single phase).
-Copper conductors required to deliver such high current would need to be over 2 inches thick.
+Reducing charging time (if even possible) to 5 minutes (48 times faster) would require a power connection capable of delivering a whopping 3,360 amps at 240 volts (single-phase).
+Copper conductors required to deliver such a high current would need to be over 2 inches thick.